Payson, Arizona: Climate

-Spring weather in Payson is windy and highly variable—with warm, dry conditions intermixed with sporadic episodes of late-season snowfall and rain.
+Spring weather in Payson is windy and highly variable—with warm, dry conditions intermixed with sporadic precipitation.
 Colorful wildflowers are common in the spring.

 While average summer daytime temperatures climb above 90 °F, the town's elevation keeps it protected from the extreme heat found in Arizona's lowland deserts.
 Early summer is characterized by hot and dry weather, with elevated wildfire risk, whereas mid-to-late summer is tempered by the North American Monsoon.
 The monsoon brings frequent, sometimes severe thunderstorms with heavy rain, strong winds, hail, and flash floods.
 On average, Payson receives 7 in of monsoonal moisture—approximately 35% of its annual precipitation—across the months of July, August, and September.

 Autumn is characterized by stable weather and gradually cooling temperatures.
 Fall foliage peaks from mid-October through early November, and colors are most vibrant in the escarpment canyons of the Mogollon Rim and nearby riparian zones.

 Diurnal temperature variation is large throughout the year.